kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 </div>

 This chart shows that vehicle average track width is indeed increasing over time.
-This means that gains in SSF are primarily driven by increases vehicle size, rather than vehicle manufacturers designing for lower centre of gravity heights.
+This means that gains in SSF are a result of increasing vehicle size, rather than vehicle manufacturers designing for lower centre of gravity heights.

 | Decade | Avg.
 Track, Cars [m] | Avg.
 Track, Trucks [m] |